francescobonesi/synthesia-backend-challenge/ReadMe.md

 make init
 ```

-will run docker-compose command in order to start containers from images:
+will run `docker-compose up` command in order to start containers from images:

 * `rabbitmq`, with forwarded ports 5672 and 15672
 * `mariadb`, with forwarded port 3306 and database name `messagedb`